 Teaching Grace from an Early Age

-Introducing children to proper utensil use fosters lifelong etiquette skills.
-Simple guidance—holding utensils correctly, eating calmly, and observing others—builds confidence in formal settings.
+Introducing children to proper utensil use builds lifelong etiquette skills.
+Simple guidance—such as holding utensils correctly, eating calmly, and observing others—gradually develops confidence in formal settings.

 Fine Dining Etiquette in Professional Settings